HallaSurvivor/Blog/_posts/2025-12-19-zorns-lemma-in-sheaves.md

 [^12]:
     You know you're lost in the sauce when "proposition bundle" starts looking like an appealing name for something like this...
-Well, it's an appealing name for the classified subobject $\sum_{a:A} P(a)$ at least!

 [^13]:
     The paper gives semantics of MLTT with a univalent universe and